takahiko-okada/Go_small_projects/GoNotes.md

 fmt.Println(a.Abs())
 }

-// There are two Abs() defined below.
+// There are two Abs() defined below, each for type MyFloat and Vertex.
+// Interface automatically chooses a method with a receiver of the same type as the variable(?).

 type MyFloat float64